hannahtrask/sunrise-timer/README.md

 ### Jackson Hole, WY

 The first iteration of this app will only get the sunrise time for Jackson Hole, WY.
+This will also include a countdown til sunrise :)

 ### Coordinate Lookup